SzaboZsombor/Double-slit-experiment-simulation/README.md

 ## Introduction

 It's computational implementation of the famous quantum double-slit experiment using Monte Carlo methods, demonstrating wave-particle duality through numerical simulation.
 The system models the probability distribution of particle impacts on a detection screen after passing through two slits.
+It also makes an animation of the scattering electrons (SDL).

 ## Physical Model